Flies and Horses – Oh, the Problems They Can Cause

 - Stable flies love to drink blood, and in this case, both sexes of the stable fly feed on blood.
 After a meal, they like to hang out on vertical surfaces.
 They also like your horse’s legs, another handy vertical surface.
 These are most commonly involved in the stomping reflex.

-- When eggs are laid, the larvae develop in wet areas – like urine-soaked bedding, wet compost, grass clippings, and edges of water.
+- When eggs are laid, the larvae develop in wet areas – like urine-soaked bedding, wet compost, grass clippings, and water edges.

 - While it’s a good idea to use stinky fly traps, they are no match for the stable fly, which is not attractive to them.

-- The larvae live in muddy, moist areas, like pond and creek edges, so letting your horse graze in paddocks next to these areas may not work out so well.
+- The larvae live in muddy, moist areas, like ponds and creek edges, so letting your horse graze in paddocks next to these areas may not work out so well.